realmagicgreen/magicgreen11ty/src/articles/2019-10-01-mosquito-repellent-plants.md

 [Basil](https://en.wikipedia.org/wiki/Basil) is already a great herb to have fresh in the kitchen, and now you can consider a pest repellent too.
 As usual, plan on keeping your potted basil in a very sunny window as it needs a lot of light, and be diligent about watering it.

 In folk medicine practices, such as those of _Ayurveda_ or traditional Chinese medicine, basil is thought to have therapeutic properties.
+Get [Ayurveda Idiot's Guide](https://amzn.to/3iLETBb) here, its a ctually a good book!

 Basil doesn’t handle dry conditions very well, but you also don’t want to drown the roots.
 Damp, well-draining soil is the key.

 They prefer a warm environment, so they may not be the best indoor houseplant if you have a cold house during the winters.

 Otherwise, they should thrive just fine.
 Feel free to harvest a few leaves now and again for cooking too.
+Oragic [Basil seeds here](https://amzn.to/3iJ6T8l).

 ## Rosemary - (Salvia Rosmarinus)